news

 Thank you….

-…Chatter Magazine, for running Crossing a Thin Line in your November, 2014 issue.
+…Chatter Magazine, for running Crossing a Thin Line in the November, 2014 issue.

 …Chattanooga Jewish Cultural Center for hosting An Evening with Dana Shavin Nov.
 13, 2014.

-…KMSU Weekly Reader, in Mankato, MN, for interviewing me October 30, 2014 on your radio program hosted by the English department at Minnesota State U.
+…KMSU Weekly Reader, in Mankato, MN, for interviewing me October 30, 2014, hosted by the English department at Minnesota State U.

 …Dennis Price of Fairfax, Virginia Radio Hotline, for the fabulous hour-long live interview Nov.
 25. Listen here.